 Likewise, if you look close, you’ll even see a magnetic closure that pops in and out based on if you press once to close, or press again to open.
 Love it!

 As if this cabinet didn’t have enough paint (it was once green, then this beige), I decided to take it up a notch.
-I whip out my Square Brush and some flat black latex paint.
+I whip out my paint brush and some flat black latex paint.

 First, I leave a few spots showing of the beige paint, and the interior as-is for now.
 Then, once the black paint cures, I use my image transfer method and the graphic I created to hand-paint typography on the front.